tjmad43/tech508/Notes/VCNotes.md

 - `git commit -m "commit message"` to commit.
 Message can be something like "change readme", present tense is standard

 Note: remove `.git` folder to uninitialise.
 All version control & commit history would be removed.

+Note: have to use `git config` options to log in before committing.